 There are currently no active references in this article.

-A deciduous shrub or tree to 10 (-18) m.
+A deciduous shrub or tree to 10 (–18) m.
 Bark green, soon turning grey-brown.
-Branchlets glabrous, red to purplish brown, becoming faintly striped white.
+Branchlets glabrous, red to purplish-brown, becoming faintly striped white.
 Buds stipitate, oblong to oblong-lanceolate, with two pairs of valvate scales.
 Leaves triangular ovate, base cordate, lobes ovate, apex long caudate, margins sharply double-serrate, upper surface dark green, lower surface paler, with rusty pubescence in vein axils and along secondary veins at first, sometimes persisting in vein axils; petiole 3–8 cm long, reddish, glabrous and grooved; autumn colours yellow to red.
 Inflorescence axillary or terminal, racemose, spreading, becoming pendulous, 20–40 flowered, 4–10 cm long.
-Flowers yellowish green, 5-merous, usually androdioecious, pedicels 0.2–0.8 cm long, sepals oblong to elliptic, ~0.1 cm long, petals obovate, ~0.1 cm long, stamens eight, inserted outside the nectar disc.
+Flowers yellowish-green, 5-merous, usually androdioecious, pedicels 0.2–0.8 cm long, sepals oblong to elliptic, ~0.1 cm long, petals obovate, ~0.1 cm long, stamens 8, inserted outside the nectar disc.
 Samaras 1.5–2 cm long, wings spreading broadly.
-Flowering May to July (Japan), fruiting October.
-(Ogata 1999; van Gelderen and van Gelderen 1999; Rix 2016).
+Flowering from May to July (Japan), fruiting in October.
+(Ogata 1999; van Gelderen & van Gelderen 1999; Rix 2016).

 Distribution Japan Honshu; Shikoku; Kyushu

 Habitat Cool temperate forests, often found on higher mountain ridges.